 CT Mirror Staff

 The Connecticut Mirror staff consists of staff reporters and editors based in Hartford, as well as contributors around the state.
-If you have a news tip, submit them here or contact a specific reporter.
+If you have a news tip, submit it here or contact a specific reporter.

 Brett Orzechowski, CEO/Publisher

 Brett was appointed CEO/Publisher in August 2013.
 He previously taught journalism at Quinnipiac University with a particular emphasis on reporting stories using nonlinear, interactive digital media, and public affairs reporting with a focus on data and analytics.
 Brett was also co-creator of the Media Innovation Collaborative (MIC) at Quinnipiac, an interdisciplinary effort by the Schools of Business and Communications designed to equip students with multimedia and entrepreneurial skills.
 During its formative stages, the MIC incubator fostered 26 media-based businesses with 17 incorporated, of which six secured external start-up capital.
 Earlier, he was a digital editor and producer at the New Haven Register with 15 state, regional and national awards to his credit.

 Claude Albert, Editor